 Mass General researchers identified how common drugs called NSAIDS, which include aspirin and other anti-inflammatories, act on the central nervous system to reduce pain.

-With research starting in 2010, Patrick Purdon, PhD and Emery Brown, MD, PhD, developed a systems neuroscience paradigm to describe how anesthetic drugs act in the brain to create the states of general anesthesia.
-Based on their findings, Drs.
-Purdon and Brown have developed a new educational program to teach anesthesia caregivers how to determine the depth of anesthesia by reading the electroencephalogram (EEG) signatures of the drugs.
+With research starting in 2010, Patrick Purdon, PhD, and Emery Brown, MD, PhD, developed a systems neuroscience paradigm to describe how anesthetic drugs act in the brain to create the states of general anesthesia.
+Based on their findings, it is now understood why anesthetic drugs make patients unconscious and anesthesia caregivers can now use the electroencephalogram in a principled way to monitor their patient’s brain states under anesthesia.

 Quality and Safety